LordDamionDevil/mc-coal/README.rst

 World Hosting
 =============

-Next, you'll set up your minecraft world(s).
-There are two options: let your COAL host your world on Google Compute Engine (easy!) or host your world elsewhere (more work for you!).
+There are two options for hosting your minecraft world(s): let your COAL host your world on Google Compute Engine (easy!) or host your world elsewhere (more work for you!).
 You can mix both kinds of hosted worlds on a single COAL install.

 ----------------------------------------
 Hosting Worlds On Google Compute Engine